 With the collapse of Italy's Fascism in WWII, the Nazi occupied the entire region.
 Civil war ensued.
 As the Nazi began to give way to the winning Allied front, communist guerrillas led by Marshal Tito, finally got the upper hand.
-They subdued a concoction of warring tribes and gave the new electricity.
-No vehicles.
-Not even a bicycle, or beasts of burden.
-At its peak in the late nineteen thirties, the island contained 2,000 inhabitants.
-Islanders subsisted on fishing, viticulture, and gardening.
+They subdued a concoction of warring tribes and gave the new country the name of Yugoslavia.
+My own province, Croatia, allegedly populated by Nazi sympathizers, took a terrible beating at the hands of the Communists.